MakhairaGirlxX/simple-calculator/README.md

 A simple calculator that can do basic single digit functions (add, subtract, multiply, and divide).
 It can also calculate percentages, clear functions and undo.

+Note* This program was created with Eclipse in java

 Screenshots:
 https://user-images.githubusercontent.com/83840115/117699845-e6c1dd00-b18a-11eb-86d0-92f49e423c63.png